yas-online/opennic-rmapi-ref/README.md

 OpenNIC Remote Management Application Programming Interface - Reference Implementation.
 By Martin COLEMAN.

 WORK-IN-PROGRESS, do not use unless you know what you are doing.
-Currently segfaults if compiled using GCC, but not with TCC.
-I'm trying to figure out why.

 Released under the GPLv3.